 When your business supports OECR you will be helping to support fellow business owners and those starting their careers.
-OECR fundraises for established, grassroots organisations that take a hands-on approach to create positive change and equality for people with lived experience of racism.
+OECR fundraises for established, grassroots organisations that take a hands-on approach to create positive change.

 Create Not Hate is a mentorship and training programme first launched by Quiet Storm founder Trevor Robinson OBE in 2007.
 It has two important aims: to help young people who are underrepresented in the creative industry unlock their potential - in turn increasing diversity in advertising - and to address social issues they live with every day.

 It was relaunched in 2020 on the back of the worldwide spotlight on racial injustice and the growth of the Black Lives Matter movement.
 By tapping into the creativity of underrepresented or hard to reach young people – the ones who can best express and relate to the issues – the initiative hopes to bring about real change.

 We are incredibly proud of Trevor & Rania's support, and welcome the opportunity to introduce any organisation that would like to partner with them.